smdev15/angular-serverless-s3/README.md

 # Introduction

-`angular-seed` provides the following features:
+`angular-serverless-s3` provides the following features:

 - Allows you to painlessly update the seed tasks of already existing project.
 - Supports multiple Angular applications with shared codebase in a single instance of the seed.